Spicy Chunky Salsa Recipe

 - 1 teaspoon hot pepper sauce

-- 1. In a large saucepan, bring 8 cups water to a boil.
+- 1. In a Dutch oven, bring 8 cups water to a boil.
 Using a slotted spoon, place tomatoes, a few at a time, in boiling water for 30-60 seconds.
 Remove each tomato and immediately plunge in ice water.
 Drain and pat dry.
 Peel and finely chop tomatoes to measure 9 cups.
+Place in a stockpot.

-- 2. In a stock pot, combine the tomatoes and remaining ingredients.
-Bring to a boil.
-Reduce heat; simmer, uncovered, for 30 minutes or until slightly thickened.
+- 2. Stir in remaining ingredients.
+Add water to cover; bring to a boil.
+Reduce heat; simmer, uncovered, until slightly thickened, about 30 minutes.

 Reviews for Spicy Chunky Salsa